Translational Cancer Scientist · UCLA David Geffen School of Medicine

 About

-Turning tumor biology into preclinical therapeutics.
+Turning pancreatic tumor biology into preclinical therapeutics.

 I lead translational research at the intersection of metabolism, immunology, and cancer — designing the in-vivo models and screening programs that move promising molecules toward the clinic.